orangatun/website/css/03/README.md

 ## Approach

 I retain the other elements of the previous design, and modify one element at a time.
 Starting with the navbar which is now a sticky sidebar.

+## Future improvements
+- Burring other sub-sections on hover of a sub-section